 - Best amp modelers: rack-mounted and floorboard options for every budget

-Debates over solid-state come and go, and there's no denying that class D power-amps and the like are both small and efficient, but besides Tech21 and boutique hybrids like Verellen there aren't really any solid-state amps we think can go toe-to-toe with a pro modeler or real tube amp.
+Debates over solid-state come and go, and there's no denying that class D power-amps and the like are both small and efficient.
+These options tend to lean towards cleaner tones, and make great pedalboard amps, but very few have overdriven and distorted tones that can go toe-to-toe with a pro modeler or real tube amp.

-Then, there's whether it is a head or a combo.
-Combo amps comprise the pre-amp, power amp and speakers in a single unit, whereas heads require external speakers to use.
+Then, there's whether the guitar amp is a head or a combo.
+Combo amps combine the pre-amp, power amp and speakers in a single unit, whereas heads require external speakers to use.
 The benefit of a head is being able to run more speakers if necessary, but in an age of venues shut down for noise complaints, where even your local bar has a decent PA, the need for extra volume isn't as relevant.

 Finally, there's the wattage to consider.
 Simply put, a higher wattage tube amp is louder, but because of reasons a bit too complex to go into here, the perceived volume of a tube amp at the same wattage as a solid-state amp will be louder.
-This is why you can probably gig with a 20W tube head for smaller shows, whereas a 20W solid state wouldn’t cut it.
+This is why you can probably gig with a 20W tube head for smaller shows, whereas a 20W solid-state won’t cut it.

 The best guitar amps available today